v-thi/wtd/README.md

-# wtd
+# Write The Docs - DeveloperHub.io
-Write The Docs Project
+Welcome to this project.